 Marpol Annex VI requires ships to reduce SOx emissions either by burning low sulphur fuel or by cleaning the exhaust gas.
 Exhaust gas cleaning systems (EGCS), also known as "scrubbers", have been fitted onboard many ships as an acceptable equivalent method of compliance under Marpol Annex VI.
-Many more ships are intending to have scrubbers fitted.

-If Members are aware of information of a port/area bringing in a regulation affecting the use of EGCS, and such information is missing from this map, please forward the information with relevant contact details to email@example.com.
+If Members are aware of information about a port/area bringing in a regulation affecting the use of EGCS, and such information is missing from this map, please forward the information with relevant contact details to email@example.com.
 EGCSA will then make enquiries with the port/area, and if the information can be substantiated, the same will be added to the map.
 We hope Members will find this map a useful resource.
 If Members require information relating to a specific port and the information cannot be found on this map, please approach your usual contact at the Club who will be pleased to assist you.

-The UK Club would like to thank EGCSA for allowing us to share a link to map above on our website.
+The UK Club would like to thank EGCSA for allowing us to share a link to the map above on our website.